 "Being Irish, he had an abiding sense of tragedy which sustained him through temporary periods of joy."
 W.B.Yeats

-His sixth and seventh books were published in 2008.
 He regularly teaches workshops on rustic work and creativity.
-He is writing The Nature of Making, an approach to creativity and the creayive unconscious based in archetypal psychology.
+He is writing The Nature of Making, an approach to creativity and the creative unconscious based in archetypal psychology.

 Since 1997, he has been on the Faculty of The

 Rhinebeck, NY.
 He is actively involved with an